-The seminar takes place from 4:00-5:00 PM in 534 Davis.
-Cookie Hour commences at 3:30 in the library.
-See you then!
+The seminar is on Friday April 4th, from 4-5 PM in 534 Davis.
+Cookie Hour will be at 3:30 in the library.

-The seminar will take place on Friday November 22, 2013 from 4:00-5:00 PM in 534 Davis.
-Cookie Hour will be taking place as usual in the library at 3:30 PM.
+The seminar takes place Friday March 7, 2014 from 4-5 PM in 534 Davis.
+TRANSOC Cookie Hour will be at 3:30 in the library.

 Freeway analysis procedures in the widely used Highway Capacity Manual (HCM) include the input of a driver population factor (Fp), which allows the analyst to adjust the demand depending on the familiarity of drivers with the roadway.
 This adjustment is based on the assumption that unfamiliar drivers will drive at slower speeds with longer headways and that higher capacity would therefore be required.
 However, little research supports the use of the Fp, and the HCM cautions against the use of Fp unless the analyst is fairly certain the traffic stream is actually unfamiliar with the roadway.
 As an experiment, three bottlenecks in California were selected and analyzed during the weekday peaks and weekend afternoons in periods during which the traffic stream was likely to be nonlocal.
 The results showed that the changes in flow were minor at all three locations.
 Further research with additional sites and an increased awareness of the definition of familiarity will be required to confirm the results from this research.